the-y-company/QualtricsInR/README.md

 can find the progress of the implementation (including testing the calls) [here](/articles/progress_table.html).

-Depending on interest and demand from the community, efforts will be dedicated to the testing and implementation of missing references.
+Depending on interest, demand, and help from the community, efforts will be dedicated to the testing and implementation of missing references.
 Most of the XM Directory related calls are not implemented due to not having access to this feature in our own account.